-I am super blessed to live in a house that has an awesome old brick wall and mantle.
-I am so in love with it — it makes decorating extra fun.
-This year I purchased a variety of pumpkins instead of just the usual circular orange ones.
+I am super blessed to live in a house that has an classic brick wall and mantle.
+I am so in love with it, because it’s the perfect backdrop for holiday decorations.
+This year I purchased a variety of pumpkins, instead of just the usual circular orange ones.
 My favorite pumpkins are the mini white and Cinderella varieties.

 Of course I had to use wheat in my mantle display.
-My mind immediately goes to wheat and pumpkins when I think of Thanksgiving.
+My mind immediately goes to wheat and pumpkins when I think of Thanksgiving and fall.

 I like to mix metals, so I added these small industrial looking metal letters to spell out Thanks.
 I love the shine of the gold pumpkins and the rustic metal together.

 I normally do not do a Thanksgiving mantle, but really wanted to create a gathering spot for my kids this year.
 I preach all year long to be thankful for what we have, so I thought I should create a place where we can come and share what we are thankful for each day.